webtoknow/fx-trading-app/Week_05/Exercise/README.md

 ### Add routes

-Import *RouterModule, Routes* from *@angular/router*:
+In *app.module.ts*, import *RouterModule, Routes* from *@angular/router*:

 ```JS
 import { RouterModule, Routes } from '@angular/router';
 ```

-Create routes by linking the components:
+and then reate routes by linking the components:

 ```JS
 const appRoutes: Routes = [